Kickball League at Centene Stadium this summer

 Masks are required when entering Centene Stadium and moving around the ballpark but can be removed when seated or eating but social distancing is required in the stands.

-Concessions are open and we encourage fans are invited to come watch the games, Reasoner said.
+Concessions are open and fans are invited to come watch the games, Reasoner said.